0k/shyaml/README.rst

 manipulation that you could have dreamed of.
 But it should support some handy basic query of YAML file.

+Please take a look at the next section to get a quick overview of ``shyaml`` capabilities.

 Description
 ===========